junxit/us-congress-bills-111/bill.md

 - Whereas the University of Arizona is committed to an accessible, quality education for all, maintaining the third lowest tuition rate of any public university among the Association of American Universities;
 - Whereas the University of Arizona is ranked No. 15 among public universities by the National Science Foundation for research and development;
 - Whereas the University of Arizona offers 122 undergraduate degrees, 217 graduate programs, and 3 professional schools including pharmacy, medicine, and law;
-- Whereas the University of Arizona has over 225,000 alumni in all 50 States and across the world, including a former U.S. Secretary of the Interior, a former U.S. Surgeon General, 2 Nobel laureates, and 8 Pulitzer Prize winners;
+- Whereas the University of Arizona has over 225,000 alumni in all 50 States and across the world, including a former U.S. Secretary of the Interior and a former U.S. Surgeon General;
 - Whereas the University of Arizona is recognized as an international leader in research and innovation in many fields including optics, water research, and astronomy;
-- Whereas the University of Arizona has achieved remarkable success in athletics, winning 16 national championships, including 8 softball titles and the 1997 men’s basketball title;
+- Whereas the University of Arizona has achieved remarkable success in athletics, winning 20 national championships, including 8 softball titles and the 1997 men’s basketball title;
 - Whereas University of Arizona students have consistently answered the call to service as memorialized by the clock tower of the Student Union Memorial Center, home to a bell rescued from the USS Arizona after the attack on Pearl Harbor on December 7, 1941;
 - Whereas the University of Arizona played a leading role in NASA’s Phoenix Mars Mission, leading to the discovery of water on Mars and furthering the understanding of the Martian condition using advanced robotics; and
 - Whereas the University of Arizona is dedicated to a more sustainable energy future as reflected in its selection to and achievement in the U.S. Department of Energy’s distinguished Solar Decathlon: Now, therefore, be it